Hotel Negresco: History

 Noted for its doormen dressed in the manner of the staff in 18th-century elite bourgeois households, complete with red-plumed postilion hats, the hotel also offers gourmet dining at the Regency-style Le Chantecler restaurant.
 Le Chantecler has two stars in the Guide Michelin and 15/20 in Gault Millau.
 It has previously been under the leadership of famous chefs such as Bruno Turbot and Alain Llorca, who left to take over the equally fabled Moulin de Mougins.
 The restaurant interior is decorated with gobelins and roccoco furniture in untraditional colourings such as pink, lime, lemon, and cerulean.

 In 2003, the Hotel Negresco was listed by the government of France as a National Historic Building and is a member of Leading Hotels of the World.
-In total, the Hotel Negresco has a total of 119 guest rooms plus 22 suites.
+In total, the Hotel Negresco has 119 guest rooms plus 22 suites.

 In contemporary times

 The fifth floor of the hotel is for "VVIP" guests, which stands for "very, very important persons".
 The hotel has a private beach, which is located across the street from the facility.

 In the wake of the 2016 Nice truck attack, the hotel's main hall was used to triage wounded civilians.

 The hotel hosted the opening ceremony of the Junior Eurovision Song Contest 2023 on November 20, 2023.